BrettMontaigne/BrettMontaigne/README.md

 ### 🌍 Languages:
 I prefer developing in languages with fast HTTP libraries and short development turnaround times (e.g. Golang, Python).
 Somehow I end up scaffolding a lot of new ideas in Node.js regardless.
-C'est La Vie!
 However, I do hold a special place in my heart for functional languages like Scala.

 ### 🌱 I’m currently learning:
 I'm overclocking all brain cycles on the ETH Smart Contracts dev stack: Solidity, Truffle, OpenZeppelin, Infura.io, Vyper, Chainlink, etc.

 ### 🧘 Coding philosophy:
-- Zero-sum is merely symmetry; find the asymmetry.
+> Zero-sum is merely symmetry; find the asymmetry.
-- Embrace the fight: without worthy adversaries, you cannot become worthy.
-- Code like a Spartan in Laconic verse: less code means less attack vectors.

 If something here has helped you and you'd like to send me some gas money: